-- Before accepting any form of request the Referee must be satisfied that the player is actually requesting a let. - A request for a let includes a request for a stroke. - Normally, only the striker may request a let for interference.
-However, if the non-striker requests a let for lack of access before the ball has reached the front wall, that request may be considered, even though that player is not yet the striker. - 8.3 The Referee, if uncertain about the reason for a request, must ask the player for an explanation. - 8.4 The Referee may allow a let or award a stroke without a request having been made, stopping play if necessary, especially for reasons of safety. - 8.5 If the striker strikes the ball and the opponent then requests a let, but then the ball goes down or out, the opponent wins the rally.
+- Before accepting any form of request the Referee must be satisfied that a player is actually requesting a let. - A request for a let includes a request for a stroke. - Normally, only a striker may request a let for interference.
+However, if a nonstriker requests a let for lack of access before the ball has reached the front wall, that request may be considered, even though that player is not yet a striker. - 8.3.
+The Referee, if uncertain about the reason for a request, must ask the player for an explanation. - 8.4.
+The Referee may allow a let or award a stroke without a request having been made, stopping play if necessary, especially for reasons of safety. - 8.5.
+If the striker strikes the ball and an opponent then requests a let, but then the ball goes down or out, the opponent's team wins the rally.

-8.6 General
+8.6.
+General